The Ultimate Christmas Bucket List Ideas That Are FREE or Low Cost.

 6. Make Homemade Christmas Decorations

-One of the best parts of Christmas is getting to decorate your home with festive décor – definitely a fun Christmas bucket list for kids and a favorite pastime for us all!
+One of the best parts of Christmas is decorating your home with festive décor – a fun Christmas bucket list for kids and a favorite pastime for us all!

-If you’re looking to add a personal touch to your holiday decorations this year, why not try making some homemade items?
+If you want to add a personal touch to your holiday decorations this year, why not try making some homemade items?

 Paper snowflakes are always a classic, and you can string popcorn or cranberries on a garland for a pop of color.